suketk/veritalabs/intentional-technology.md

     title:
       headline: Testimonials
     testimonials:
+      - quote: "My brain feels less foggy and more relaxed.
+Learning to be kind to myself in the face of failure has been a HUGE step in allowing myself to grow and develop better habits."
+        role: Student
+        person: Mickayla
       - quote: "The Moai program plants the seed of habit reformation into your mind -- and even if you don't see the results and tall, green stock you're chasing, it's still taking root and subtly encouraging you to keep trying -- and reminding you that it is possible to create change for oneself."
         role: Student
         person: Phil Fry
       - quote: "I feel much better about myself now that I have adopted healthier habits and become more productive.
-I still have aways to go, but I am at a much better spot than one month ago."
+I still have a ways to go, but I am at a much better spot than one month ago."
         role: Student
         person: M
-      - quote: "My brain feels less foggy and more relaxed.
-Learning to be kind to myself in the face of failure has been a HUGE step in allowing myself to grow and develop better habits."
-        role: Student
-        person: Mickayla
-  - block: three-column-1
+  # - block: three-column-1
-    class: circle alt
+  #   class: circle alt
-    title:
+  #   title:
-      headline: Who this program is for
+  #     headline: Who this program is for
-    col_1:
+  #   col_1:
-      image:
+  #     image:
-        image: '/uploads/student.jpeg'
+  #       image: '/uploads/student.jpeg'
-        alt_text: Student
+  #       alt_text: Student
-      headline: Students
+  #     headline: Students
-      content: Do you struggle with procrastination and waste too much time on the Internet?
+  #     content: Do you struggle with procrastination and waste too much time on the Internet?
-    col_2:
+  #   col_2:
-      image:
+  #     image:
-        image: '/uploads/professional.jpeg'
+  #       image: '/uploads/professional.jpeg'
-        alt_text: Professional
+  #       alt_text: Professional
-      headline: Professionals
+  #     headline: Professionals
-      content: Do you spend your precious free time on screens instead of working towards your personal goals?
+  #     content: Do you spend your precious free time on screens instead of working towards your personal goals?
-    col_3:
+  #   col_3:
-      image:
+  #     image:
-        image: '/uploads/entrepreneur.jpeg'
+  #       image: '/uploads/entrepreneur.jpeg'
-        alt_text: Entrepreneur
+  #       alt_text: Entrepreneur
-      headline: Entrepreneurs
+  #     headline: Entrepreneurs
-      content: Do you feel constantly distracted by the small things?
+  #     content: Do you feel constantly distracted by the small things?
 Are you unable to do deep, focused work?
-  - block: three-column-1
+  # - block: three-column-1
-    title:
+  #   title:
-      headline: Be more productive, happy and fulfilled
+  #     headline: Be more productive, happy and fulfilled
-      caption: Experience a better life in 5 weeks
+  #     caption: Experience a better life in 5 weeks
-    col_1:
+  #   col_1:
-      headline: Improved Productivity
+  #     headline: Improved Productivity
-      content: Free yourself from mindless distractions that impede on your goals.
+  #     content: Free yourself from mindless distractions that impede on your goals.
 Get more done.
-    col_2:
+  #   col_2:
-      headline: Better Mental Health
+  #     headline: Better Mental Health
-      content: Addictive technology is the 21st century cigarette.
+  #     content: Addictive technology is the 21st century cigarette.
 Kick the habit and be happier.
-    col_3:
+  #   col_3:
-      headline: Greater Fulfillment
+  #     headline: Greater Fulfillment
-      content: Cultivate high-quality leisure to be more energized and fulfilled.
+  #     content: Cultivate high-quality leisure to be more energized and fulfilled.
   - block: three-column-1
     class: alt
     numbers: true